Strong coupling of virtual negative states in the Kapitza-Dirac effect: Discussion

 \section{Discussion}

-We have performed quantum and classical calculations with relativistic and non-relativistic equations of motion for the two-photon Kapitza-Dirac effect.
-Only the relativistic quantum calculation in section \ref{sec:energy_eigenstate_dynamics} with the Dirac equation allows for the investigation of negative intermediate states in comparison to positive intermediate states.
+The calculations presented above establish specific connections between the quantum and classical descriptions of the Kapitza-Dirac effect.
+The velocity-dependent correction in the Schr\"odinger equation \eqref{eq:non_relativistic_propagator}, the extension of the ponderomotive force \eqref{eq:ponderomotive_force_all} to the relativistic regime \eqref{eq:relativistic_ponderomotive_force}, and the quantitative matching between the relativistic quantum and classical results \eqref{eq:dirac_perturbation_approximation} and \eqref{eq:relativistic_ponderomotive_force} provide a consistent framework for understanding the diffraction process across different theoretical descriptions.
+However, only the relativistic quantum calculation in section \ref{sec:energy_eigenstate_dynamics} with the Dirac equation allows for the investigation of negative intermediate states in comparison to positive intermediate states.
 Interesting is their different interpretation circumstance: The situation of positive intermediate states in the contribution \eqref{eq:propagator_coupling_positive_up} could be matched to a classical interpretation of motion.
 In contrast, the contribution \eqref{eq:propagator_coupling_negative_up} is putting an additional obstacle on the attempt of an intuitive understanding of the process, since \eqref{eq:propagator_coupling_negative_up} originates from the coupling to negative electron states, which does not exist in classical theory.
-We further observe that the transverse velocity dependence of the diffraction amplitude \eqref{eq:dirac_perturbation_approximation} in relativistic quantum theory is contributed by the $s^3_{n,n'}$ term \eqref{eq:propagator_coupling_positive_up} of positive intermediate state coupling, which can be associated with the $\vec A \cdot \vec p$ contribution to the dynamics from the Schr\"{o}dinger equation in non-relativistic quantum theory.
+We further observe that the transverse velocity dependence of the diffraction amplitude \eqref{eq:dirac_perturbation_approximation} in relativistic quantum theory is contributed by the $s^3_{n,n'}$ term \eqref{eq:propagator_coupling_positive_up} of positive intermediate state coupling, which can be associated with the $\vec A \cdot \vec p$ contribution of the dynamics from the Schr\"{o}dinger equation in non-relativistic quantum theory.
 This $\vec A \cdot \vec p$ contribution, however, matches the $\vec p \times \delta \vec B$ contribution of the classical motion in the non-relativistic description and the $\braket{\mathcal{C}\times \vec B}$ contribution in the relativistic description.
 One may thus identify the positive intermediate state coupling in the relativistic quantum theory with the classical motion of a deflected electron trajectory component along the laser propagation direction, which causes the variation of the magnetic field $\delta \vec B$.

 Still, it is \emph{only} the negative state coupling \eqref{eq:propagator_coupling_negative_up}, which contributes an expression in the diffraction amplitude \eqref{eq:dirac_perturbation_approximation}, which is partially independent of the transverse velocity $p_3$!
 This negative state coupling contribution can be associated with the $\vec A^2$ term in the Schr\"{o}dinger equation, which in turn matches the resulting diffraction probability component of the $\delta \vec p \times \vec B$ motion of the ponderomotive potential in the non-relativistic case and $\braket{(\mathcal{F}+\mathcal{G})\times \vec B}$ in the relativistic case.
 We emphasize that the term $\delta \vec p \times \vec B$ (or $\braket{(\mathcal{F}+\mathcal{G})\times \vec B}$, respectively) corresponds to the `conventional' classical motion component of the electron along the electric field, which causes the ponderomotive potential from the Lorentz force, as described by Batelaan \cite{batelaan_2000_KDE_first,batelaan_2007_RMP_KDE}.